cjphawes/restaurant-booking-system/README.md

 ##### Content
   - I used [Chat GPT](https://chatgpt.com/) for generating text for each page.
   - I used [Stack Overflow](https://fontawesome.com/) for advice on how to get around problems with modals & BS5 issues.
-  - I used [Font Awesome](https://fontawesome.com/) was used to create the icons used in the website.
+  - I used [Font Awesome](https://fontawesome.com/) to create the icons used in the website.

 ##### Media
   - I used [ImageResizer](https://imageresizer.com/) for all the README.md, DEPLOYMENT.md, ERDDIAGRAM.md, WIREFRAMES.md and TESTING.md file images.